psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 ## Graf files
 The data relative to a Study is usually stored in a JSON file, where an attribute can have its data indexed by time intervals, as presented earlier.

-However, a time series can be too large to be stored in a JSON for some Studies.
+However, when a time series attribute is multidimensional, it can be too large to be stored in a JSON.
 For these cases, we save the data in a separate file.
 We will refer to such file as Graf file.
 When an attribute has its information in a Graf file, there's an entry in the regular JSON file specifying it.

-In the following example, each `PSRGasEmission` object will have its attribute `EmissionCost` data associated with a time series, saved in the files `emission_cost.hdr` and `emission_cost.bin`.
-Objects are distinguished by the `parmid` attribute, which in this case has the `AVId` value of each `PSRGasEmission` element.
+In the following example, each `PSRDemand` object will have its attribute `Duracao` data associated with a time series, saved in the files `duracao.hdr` and `duracao.bin`.
+Objects are distinguished by the `parmid` attribute, which in this case has the `AVId` value of each `PSRDemand` element.

+A Graf file stores the values of an attribute for every element in a collection.
+So for this example, all values for the attribute `Duracao` will be store in the Graf file.

 ```json